KEERRO/ctf-writeups/Securinets-CTF-QUALS-2019/RE/RBOOM/README.md

 now going back to main it's reading the content of "res" and "la" files then xors them with `0x4F` then it compares the results by xoring them and the sum of the operation must be equal to 0 so they are equal.

-PS: "la" file contains the ciphertext of the right input.
+PS: "ll" file contains the ciphertext of the right input.

 <br>